-The best-selling colognes at Sephora: Tom Ford, Versace, Dior and more
+These best-selling colognes make for a perfect Valentine's Day gift

 _______________________________________________________________________________

-Using fig leaves to give it a unique edge, Versace Dylan Blue ($30-$118; sephora.com) is a cult favorite, with over 4.8 stars on Sephora.
+Using fig leaves to give it a unique edge, Versace Dylan Blue is a cult favorite, with over 4.8 stars on Sephora.

 Other fun additions include violet and black pepper, which gives a sultry touch to an otherwise modern fragrance.
 Described by one reviewer as "clean, masculine, sexy and not too sweet or powdery," it's a great option for those looking for something that's a bit outside the box.